Management of Secondary Contacts Direction (No. 3)

 PART 2 – CRITICALLY ESSENTIAL WORKERS

-A secondary contact may only leave quarantine to perform critically essential work under paragraph 9 after all the following requirements have been met:
+A secondary contact who is required to quarantine may only leave quarantine to perform critically essential work under paragraph11 after all the following requirements have been met:

 the close contact has undertaken a COVID-19 test at least 48 hours after the person relocates to separate accommodation and received a negative COVID-19 test result from this test; and